dobesv/parcel-plugin-assets-list/README.md

     import urls from './assets.urls'
     const templateUrl = urls['templates/a.html']

+## Custom keys

+By default the key in the generated mapping is the filename listed in the file.
+However, you can specify a specific key using a `<key>: <path>` format in the source file, e.g.

+    # assets.urls
+    templateUrl: templates/a.html

+This makes importing the asset paths from JavaScript much more
+convenient:

+    # component.js
+    import { templateUrl } from 'assets.urls';

 ## Asset Processing

 Note that the target assets are compiled by Parcel, so `.scss` files